|Dorset holiday||Electronics & DIY||Family History||Cigarette Cards||Misc||Natural History||Wild Food||Walks|

 The August issue of Wireless World was very much about calculators: there was a general editorial on the firs page and on page 8 an editorial appraisal of the new Sinclair Executive.
 This article was extremely negative: it criticised the on/off switch, the keyboard, and the way the design used power switching to prolong battery life.
 In the September issue, Clive Sinclair had published a strong rebuttal of all the criticisms of the Sinclair Executive.

 However, very shortly after the release of the Sinclair Executive, the service department started to get them back by the bucketful!
 There were problems with the battery contacts, the on-off switch and the keyboard.
-The case was glued together so to fix such problems, the calculator the case had to be destroyed and the calculator had to be effectively re-manufactured, This was not a job for the Service department, so they all went to Tony Rogers who was in charge of the production line at that time.
+The case was ultrasonically welded together so to fix such problems, the calculator's case had to be destroyed and the calculator had to be effectively re-manufactured, This was not a job for the Service department, so they all went to Tony Rogers who was in charge of the production line at that time.

 The problems were, for the most part exactly the criticisms made by the Wireless World article!
-I do not recall that there were problems with the battery switching - but the Sinclir exectutive was soon redesigned and the re-design did not include the battery power switching feature - so there was much criticism of the short battery life.
+I do not recall that there were problems with the battery switching - but the Sinclair Executive was soon redesigned and the re-design did not include the battery power switching feature - so there was much criticism of the short battery life.

 I wrote the instruction manual for the early Sinclair Executive calculator: it was fairly full of playful examples.
 However, as far as I recall this was the last set of instructions I wrote.